 What goods are prohibited to transport with Domestic Freight Express?

-Domestic Freight Express does not handle any item that is classified as a dangerous good, explosives, live animals or any illegal contraband’s.
+Domestic Freight Express does not handle any item that is classified as explosives, live animals or any illegal contraband’s.

-How should I prepare my goods so that they ready for transport?
+How should I prepare my goods so that they are ready for transport?

 How do I complete a Consignment Note?